 3CX Phone System is a SIP server for Windows that works with popular VoIP Gateways and SIP phones to allow you to setup a complete IP PBX in a matter of half an hour.
-3CX’s SIP server is quickly downloaded and installed and runs on all popular versions of Windows 7, 8, 8.1, and Windows Server 2008 R2 and 2012/2012 R2.
+3CX’s SIP server is quickly downloaded and installed and runs on all popular versions of Windows 7, 8, 8.1 and 10 and Windows Server 2008 and 2012.
 Configuration is performed via an easy to use Web interface.
 3CX Phone System has withstood rigorous quality testing and has received Windows 2012 certification.

 Download the Free Edition of 3CX SIP Server